Most Instant Pot models are on sale now for Black Friday: Here are the best deals

 The Instant Pot Duo features dual pressure settings: high for speedy cooking; and, low for you-really-don't-want-to-overcook-this cooking.

 As with other Instant Pot models, the Duo is available in a variety of sizes.
-The 3-quart size is ideal for small kitchens, while the 8-quart will be a good fit for families or meal preppers.
+The 3-quart size Instant Pot Duo ($70) is ideal for small kitchens, while the 8-quart Instant Pot Duo ($100) will be a good fit for families or meal preppers.
 The 6-quart is the most popular size, and the one featured here.

 Instant Pot Duo 7-in-1 (6 quart), $89